openstack/cinder/doc/source/contributor/database-migrations.rst

 .. note::

-   There wer also legacy migrations provided in the ``cinder/db/legacy_migrations`` directory .
+   There were also legacy migrations provided in the ``cinder/db/legacy_migrations`` directory .
 These were provided to facilitate upgrades from pre-Xena (19.0.0) deployments.
 They were removed in the 22.0.0 (Antelope) release.